-Understanding Language/Stanford Center for Assessment, Learning, and Equity (UL-SCALE) is a recently merged research and practice center based at Stanford University that focuses on both language and performance assessment in K-16 settings.
-At UL-SCALE, our mission is to create more meaningful learning experiences for students—especially those who are underserved and English Learners—by supporting the coherent integration of language use, disciplinary learning and performance-based assessment in the classroom.
-UL-SCALE provides technical expertise and support to schools, districts, and states that have committed to adopting performance-based assessment as part of a multiple-measures system of assessments, and is a national leader in adapting curriculum, instruction, and assessment to address the language development needs of English Learners and all students.
+Stanford Center for Assessment, Learning and Equity (SCALE) is a research and practice center based at Stanford University that focuses on both language and performance assessment in K–16 settings.
+At SCALE, our mission is to create more meaningful learning experiences for students—especially those who are underserved and English Learners—by supporting the coherent integration of language use, disciplinary learning and performance-based assessment in the classroom.
+SCALE provides technical expertise and support to schools, districts, and states that have committed to adopting performance-based assessment as part of a multiple-measures system of assessments, and is a national leader in adapting curriculum, instruction, and assessment to address the language development needs of English Learners and all students.

-UL-SCALE’s Performance Assessment Resource Bank was launched in autumn 2016, and highlights exemplary LDC teaching tasks, as well as disciplinary scoring rubrics that were developed by UL-SCALE content experts.
+SCALE’s Performance Assessment Resource Bank was launched in Autumn 2016, and highlights exemplary LDC teaching tasks, as well as disciplinary scoring rubrics that were developed by SCALE content experts.

 SCALE initially began its collaboration with LDC in 2011 through the revision of the LDC scoring rubrics to their current form.
 In 2011–12, SCALE and Measured Progress Inc. partnered to design and pilot a scorer training module and to create a bank of anchor papers at varying grade levels across content areas.
 In 2012–13, SCALE and Measured Progress refined the scorer training protocol and equipped local facilitators to train their own local teachers.
 SCALE is also completing a study—“Student Growth Study”—in two LDC sites, exploring the viability of using LDC writing tasks as measures of student learning and growth.